natgeo-wong/TropicalRCE/README.md

 | IPW | 1345.6 | 301.9 | 2D-2M | +218.67 | -43.95 | -4.98 | -59.38 | +110.36 |
 | WPW | 1355.8 | 302.4 | 2D-2M | +204.21 | -38.48 | -4.84 | -54.93 | +105.96 |
 | DRY | 1359.3 | 299.7 | 2D-2M | +295.80 | -70.45 | -6.65 | -76.85 | +141.85 |

+We see that there is a noticeable decrease in the net **shortwave** flux at the surface when there is strong vertical ascent in the domain (see the IPW and WPW analogues).
+There is not much change in the DTP-analogue simulation, but that is because the vertical ascent decreases.
+However, this is counterbalanced by a noticeable decrease in the magnitude of the other fluxes, most notably the **longwave** and **latent** fluxes, such that the overall surface balance is still roughly the same as before.

 ### B. Wind Shear